naupaka/esa_intro_vegan_2017/03-constrained-ordination/constrained-ordination.md

 Lots of rules of thumb

  * VIF >= 20 indicates *strong collinearity* in constraints
- * VIF >= 10 potnetially of concern & should be looked at
+ * VIF >= 10 potentially of concern & should be looked at

 Computed via `vif.cca()`